kojikawrites/kojikawrites.github.io/docs/_posts/ml-experiments/_experiment_1/2024-10-30-ml-experiments-pt-1.md

 for games (and other applications) without necessarily violating the last of those complaints.
 The first one is a question for the lawyers and legislators, and the second is a sunk cost - inference uses very little energy in comparison to the initial training, and that's already been done.
-Anyway, as a friend of mine rightfully pointed out, this post is not about the ethics of LLMs -- it's about using them to get a hard start on what is otherwise a very time-consuming and often intractable problem.
+Anyway, as a friend of mine rightfully pointed out, this post is not about the ethics of LLMs -- it's about using them to get a head start on what is otherwise a very time-consuming and often intractable problem.
 No jobs were harmed during the making of this post.

 For a simple problem like this, the traditional approach would be to use Reinforcement Learning (RL) to develop a policy